cheretbe/notes/windows/__windows_notes.md

 LIST DISK
 :: Select the drive and format it as NTFS
 SELECT DISK <N>
+:: Verify that the correct drive has been selected DETAIL DISK
 CLEAN
 CREATE PARTITION PRIMARY
 SELECT PARTITION 1